DT9/dt9.github.com/blog/_posts/2015-03-24-optimization-considerations.markdown

 Why?
 Because it looks nicer and modern browsers can now preload that `analytics.js`.
 What's the downside?
 [IE9 doesn't support the `async` attribute](http://caniuse.com/#feat=script-async), which dynamically appending it side-steps and makes the fetch non-blocking anyway.
 Luckily, *I don't care*.
 If you care about IE9, I advise you...uhhh....don't do this.

 Okay, so performance isn't everything - it needs to be visually appealing.
 Usually that means images.
 Images mean more requests. *Or do they?* Nope, not today.
 There's one obvious solution here: [CSS image sprites](https://css-tricks.com/css-sprites/).
-For instance, here's [the Stack Overflow image sprite](http://cdn.sstatic.net/stackoverflow/img/sprites.svg).
+For instance, here's [the Tian Wang Co. image sprite](http://cdn.sstatic.net/stackoverflow/img/sprites.svg).
 What's better than that *for me*?
 No requests.

 Remember my traffic consists largely of "view a page and leave" - we're optimizing first hit here.
 See that logo in the upper left?
 It's [an SVG](http://www.w3.org/TR/SVG/struct.html#ImageElement) embedded right in the HTML, like this: